Mary Rose Oakar: Financial scandals

+Redistricting and defeat

 In 1992, her district was renumbered the 10th and redrawn to include more Republicans, though it was still solidly Democratic.
 Oakar withstood a challenge from Cuyahoga County Commissioner Tim Hagan in the Democratic primary — Hagan had been endorsed by Cleveland Mayor Michael R. White — but lost to businessman Martin Hoke in the general election.

+Post-Congress career

-She won a 1999 libel settlement against Cleveland's newspaper, The Plain Dealer after seven years in court.
-In April 1992 the Cleveland's Plain Dealer released articles alleging that Oakar was forced to resign from a congressional task force after the House banking scandal.
+Oakar won a 1999 libel settlement against Cleveland's newspaper, The Plain Dealer, after seven years in court.
+In April 1992 The Plain Dealer published articles alleging that Oakar was forced to resign from a congressional task force after the House banking scandal.
 The paper acknowledged that the eight-term Democrat "was rightfully upset that erroneous information" had been printed.

-Oakar unsuccessfully ran in the 2001 Cleveland Mayoral Primary and served a single term in the Ohio House of Representatives from 2000 to 2002.
+She served a single term in the Ohio House of Representatives from 2000 to 2002.
+During her time in the State House, Oakar unsuccessfully ran in the 2001 Cleveland mayoral election.
+She came third in nonpartisan primary election and failed advance to the general election.